Deal with a Possessive Girlfriend

 A Little Jealousy is Healthy

-- 1Social scientists, psychologists and psychiatrists concur that a little jealousy is normal, and can even benefit a loving relationship.They say it can even strengthen a romantic relationship.Advertisement
+- 1They say it can even strengthen a romantic relationship.Social scientists, psychologists and psychiatrists concur that a little jealousy is normal, and can even benefit a loving relationship.Advertisement

 - 2Therefore, do not fret about ending your relationship with your sweetheart over a little possessiveness.